x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-config.md

 * Default: false
 * Type: path

-A node module to `require()` when npm loads.
+A node package to `require()` when npm loads.
 Useful for programmatic usage.

 ### optional